krishna2/krishna2.github.io/sitare.md

 ## Books I read when I was young

+TBD: list of books

 ## Books about the people that are my inspirations

+TBD: list of books

 ## Books leading to the Bhagavad Gita journey

+TBD: list of books

 ## Books on and about Bhagavad Gita - for a serious seeker

+TBD: list of books

 ## Books on other topics

+TBD: list of books

 ## Thanks